Crispy Chicken Fingers are not just for kids. I use Panko style gluten free bread crumbs (Japan’s secret ingredient for crunch.) The taste is awesome.

 Gluten Free Turkey Tetrazzini A delicious combination of spaghetti and turkey in butter cream sauce, is a great way to use up turkey leftovers.
 It’s so good.

-Gluten Free Crispy Chicken Fingers
+Gluten Free Chicken Fingers Recipe

 Ingredients